What is a Psychiatric Aide?

 - Provide mentally impaired or emotionally disturbed patients with routine physical, emotional, psychological, or rehabilitation care under the direction of nursing or medical staff.

 - Clean and disinfect rooms and furnishings to maintain a safe and orderly environment.

-When polled, Psychiatric Aides say the following skills are most frequently used in their jobs:
+Psychiatric Aides state the following job skills are important in their day-to-day work.